 If you’re unfamiliar with reflux, imagine that same baby just fell asleep.
 Then minutes later, he wakes up while swallowing acidic, partially digested milk.
 Or, there’s projectile spit up.
 The baby is coughing, wheezing, and yes…crying.

-Below are some fixes for infant reflux and colic.
+Below are some fixes for reflux in babies and colic.

 Change your diet: Reduce colic and infant reflux

 To help my little guy feel more comfy, I whittled down my veggie-filled primal diet to vegan, gluten-free toast.
 Bacon.
 And coconut milk.
 Lots of coconut milk.
 While I’m sure I ate more than these foods, the point remains – it’s extremely helpful to ditch the foods that may either stir up some gas or that contain common allergens.
 Likewise, you may need to bid farewell to caffeinated foods because they can relax the ring of muscles at the opening of the stomach that protects against reflux.

 If you can muster up the wherewithal in your sleep-deprived haze, try an elimination diet.
 Food groups to eliminate (then slowly add back in) are:

 - Foods with common protein allergens like dairy, wheat, soy, corn, eggs